Skip to main content

 When your brain perceives a threat, be it a work deadline or a poor night’s sleep, this axis activates, culminating in the release of cortisol from your adrenal glands.
 Cortisol is essential for mobilizing energy and managing inflammation in the short term.
 When stress becomes chronic, as reflected by persistently low HRV, cortisol production can become dysregulated.

 This sustained activation keeps your body in a state of high alert, influencing everything from your energy levels and immune function to your mood and sleep quality.
-The sleep data from your tracker, detailing your time in versus light or REM sleep, is another critical piece of this puzzle, as deep sleep is when your body performs crucial repair work and regulates key hormones.
+The sleep data from your tracker, detailing your time in deep sleep versus light or REM sleep, is another critical piece of this puzzle, as deep sleep is when your body performs crucial repair work and regulates key hormones.

 What Is the Legal Framework